bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Given that `for...in` is built for iterating object properties, not recommended for use with arrays, and options like `Array.prototype.forEach()` and `for...of` exist, what might be the use of `for...in` at all?

 It may be most practically used for debugging purposes, being an easy way to check the properties of an object (by outputting to the console or otherwise).
-Although arrays are often more practical for storing data, in situations where a key-value pair is preferred for working with data (with properties acting as the “key”), there may be instances where you want to check if any of those keys hold a particular value.
+Although arrays are often more practical for storing data, in situations where a key-value pair is preferred for working with data (with properties acting as the "key”), there may be instances where you want to check if any of those keys hold a particular value.

 Examples
 --------